maelfabien/maelfabien.github.io/_pages/ml.md

 ## Hidden Markov Models and Markov Chains

-[Markov Chains](https://maelfabien.github.io/machinelearning/HMM_1/) : Markov Chains are the basic building block for Hidden Markov Models, widely used in image processing or in NLP.
+[Markov Chains and Applications in Python](https://maelfabien.github.io/machinelearning/HMM_1/) : Markov Chains are the basic building block for Hidden Markov Models, widely used in image processing or in NLP.

+[Hidden Markov Models](https://maelfabien.github.io/machinelearning/HMM_2/) : In this article, we'll go through the theory in a visual way and explore HMMs for a simple NLP task.

 ## Graph Analysis and Graph Learning